Monday, November 19, 2012

 I absolutely love this time of year.
 The colors.
 The leaves.
 The crisp air.
 The rain.
 The food.
 The wind blowing through the trees.
 The crunch of said leaves as I stomp through a parking lot.
 The puddles of rain on the side of the road I purposefully drive through.
 This is how I know I live in the perfect place for me.
 I just wish more people who lived here knew how lucky they truly are.

-Today, lover and I went to our local pumpkin patch to pick out some punkins for Halloween.
+Today, I went to our local pumpkin patch to pick out some punkins for Halloween.
 I was so excited!
-I'm leaving for a business trip this weekend and it's just cutting it too close if we go after I get back and I'm just not doing that to myself.
-There's just something special for me about going with the one I love to do something I remember doing as a kid.
-Now we begin our own tradition to start with our someday children.
-Here are some of my favorite shots while we were out enjoying our time together in the patch.
+I'm leaving for a business trip this weekend and it's just cutting it too close if I go after I get back and I'm just not doing that to myself.
+There's just something special for me about going to do something I remember doing as a kid.
+Now I begin my own tradition as an adult I can hopefully pass down to my wee ones someday.
+Here are some of my favorite shots while I was out enjoying the patch.

 Saturday, October 13, 2012